Jean-Fred64/sega-adapter_MEGA65/README.md

 ## Build

-The schematics and parts list for the adapter are in the [kicad directory](kicad).
-If you don't already have a preferred way to manufacture a PCB, you can order a set of three from [OSH Park](https://oshpark.com/shared_projects/Nn84QTsl).
+The schematics and parts list for the adapter are in the [kicad directory](KiCad).
+If you don't already have a preferred way to manufacture a PCB, you can order [original PCB](https://github.com/eyvind/sega-adapter) a set of three from OSH Park.
 You also need a way to [program the microcontroller](#program).